 Division of Institutional Advancement

 Credit cards from Visa, and MasterCard, Discover, and American Express via Lincoln University’s website at https://giving.lincoln.edu/Donate-Now

-To send flowers to Dr. Joseph Samuel Darden, Jr.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. Joseph Samuel Darden, Jr., please visit our floral store.